jasonicarter/udacity/P7_AB_Testing/README.md

 The hypothesis is that a kind reminder early on in the process will help the student in two ways 1) give students a reference check on their progress and 2) provide students with resources allowing them to pick up the path.
 In turn, this will either "weed out" more students who just can't dedicate the time while also encouraging other students to work harder to make the deadlines.
 Students on pace or ahead of schedule would not see the pop up message.

-I would use the user-id as the unit of diversion, enrolled students only, with the user-id as an invariant metric and number of payments divided by the number of unique user-id's as an evaluation metric.
+I would use the user-id as the unit of diversion, enrolled students only, with the number of user-ids as an invariant metric and number of payments divided by the number of unique user-id's as an evaluation metric.

+The number of students who enroll should not change across experimental or control groups so it's a good candidate for an invariant metric, while the number of payments / completed free trials divided by the number of user-ids should change over experimental and the control group and can therefore be used as an evaluation metric.

 ## Reference
 * https://en.wikipedia.org/wiki/Sign_test